leqnaru/Autohotkey/Works (Descriptions)/README.md

 To differ the target document to be opened, in the shortcuts, in the Target field, there is passed an argument that serves as differentiator where the main script looks for its value and execute the main process.

-# Display a message after 7 days, as a expiration date measure
+# Display a message after 7 days as a expiration date measure
 **Goal**\
 Keep track of the days after the first execution of the script and display a message